-Before The FloodLeonardo DiCaprio sets out to investigate the climate change topic by meeting people from all aorund the globe - very entertaining and enlightening.
-Further, he takes a look at what society can do to prevent the climatic catastrophe.
+Before The FloodLeonardo DiCaprio sets out to investigate climate change by interviewing specialists from all around the globe - very entertaining and enlightening.
+He takes a look at what society can do to avert climatic catastrophe.

-Chasing IceThis documentary tells the story of a man's mission to visualize the world's retreating glaciers by means of time-lapse imaging.
-Photographer James Balog thereby presents not only astonishing insight into this icy world but also undeniable evidence of climate change.
+Chasing IceThis documentary tells the story of one man's mission to visualize the world's retreating glaciers through time-lapse imaging.
+Photographer, James Balog, presents not only an astonishing insight into this icy world but also undeniable evidence of climate change.

-Recipes for DisasterAn entertaining and funny documentary presenting thirteen recipes for disaster, or the efforts and difficulties of going on an “oil diet” by getting rid of daily, carbon intensive habits.
-John Webster and his family nicely illustrate the world’s addiction to oil, our individual contribution to the climate catastrophe and green alternatives to incorporate in everyday life.
+Recipes for DisasterAn entertaining documentary presenting thirteen 'recipes for disaster', the difficulties of going on an “oil diet” by getting rid of daily, carbon intensive habits.
+John Webster and his family illustrate the world’s addiction to oil, our individual contribution to the climate catastrophe and green alternatives that can be incorporated in everyday life.

-StepsWinter sport and sustainability - will this ever be compatible?
+StepsWinter sport and sustainability - will it ever be compatible?
 Yes!
-STEPS, a film by Swiss producer Sten Smola shows how and sets an excellent example itself by keeping the productions carbon footprint at a minimum: less than 3 % of a comparable film production.
+"Steps", by Swiss producer Sten Smola sets an excellent example by keeping the production's carbon footprint at a minimum: less than 3 % of a comparable film production.

-The Island PresidentThe story about a small island state competing against the big world players: The film deals with Mohamen Nasheeds battle for a multilateral climate agreement at the Copenhagen Climate Change Conference 2009 in order to save the Maldives.
-Its successful outcome was considerably dependent on the Presidents commitment.
+The Island PresidentThe story of an island-state competing against world's biggest powers.
+Join Mohamen Nasheed's battle for a multilateral climate agreement at the Copenhagen Climate Change Conference 2009 in order to save the Maldives.
+The successful outcome of the conference was considerably dependent on this President's commitment.